jaderebrasil/podcast/README.md

 iTunes specific fields are all prefixed with the letter `I`.

+The only limitation you may run into is with formatting of certain fields, such as Enclosure.EnclosureType and Item.PubDate.
+You should really let the package handle these for you as it would remain compliant.

 ### References
 RSS 2.0: <a href="https://cyber.harvard.edu/rss/rss.html">https://cyber.harvard.edu/rss/rss.html</a>

 Podcasts: <a href="https://help.apple.com/itc/podcasts_connect/#/itca5b22233">https://help.apple.com/itc/podcasts_connect/#/itca5b22233</a>

+### Contributing
+Use standard git-flow patterns here.

+* "develop" should remain stable and releasable at all times (100% code coverage, full Examples, doc.go updated, etc).
+* Branch from "develop" into your feature or bug branch.
+* Create a PR against "develop" branch.

+In addition, I ask that you rebase from "develop" and Squash all of your commits into a single commit. (git rebase -i origin/develop)  I like single clean code commits into develop and master to track what changed, by who and when.

 ### Final Release
 This project is now in maintenance mode.
 This means no more planned releases expected.